Our Curriculum leads are Dee Bleach and Ben Jones

 Our school’s vision runs through our curriculum.
-We strive for excellence in learning and want all our pupils to be successful learners.
-We are constantly searching for new and innovated ways to make learning more exciting.
+We strive for excellence in all that we do and want all our pupils to be successful learners.
+We are constantly searching for new and innovative ways to make learning more exciting.
 We want everyone at Mayflower to enjoy the sense of adventure learning brings and to discover how learning changes lives.

 We have high expectations of ourselves and all our learners.
 We encourage pupils and staff to be problem solvers with a ‘can do’ attitude.
 We make use of our city so that pupils experience and feel part of London.
 We enable our pupils to understand they are citizens of a wider global community.
 We make sure our school is an inclusive, stimulating environment that reflects and celebrates our creative learning.

-The first topic of each year begins with class artist.
-Our classes are named after innovative.
-Kapoor and Hepworth are both sculptors: Matisse, Klee, O’Keeffe, Haring, Hokusai, Rousseau, are painters.
-Boyce, Riley, Hockney and Ofili are contemporary painters.
-Ray is a writer and illustrator of children’s books.
-Children will learn about 8 artists as they move through Mayflower.
+The first topic of each year begins with the class artist.
+Our classes are named after innovators.
+Kapoor and Hepworth are sculptors: Matisse, Klee, O’Keeffe, Haring, Hokusai and Rousseau, are painters.
+Boyce, Kusama, Himid, Riley, Hockney and Ofili are contemporary artists.
+Ray, is a writer and illustrator of children’s books.
+Children will learn about their class artist as they move through our school.

-We offer a wide range of learning opportunities beyond the school day which change each half term.
-We have before school, lunchtime and after school clubs which include art, music, drama, dance, sports, booster classes, computer, reading and modern foreign languages.
-Pupils choose the area of learning which appeals to them and learn something new for half term.
+We offer a wide range of learning opportunities beyond the school day which change each term.
+We have breakfast, lunchtime and after school clubs, which include for example, science, art, music, dance, sports and computing.
+Pupils choose the area of learning which appeals to them and learn something new for the term.
 These experiences give pupils new interests and help them to lead healthier lives.
-Current clubs include: touch typing for KS1 and 2, drumming, wrestling, Bengali and Spanish, Art, ballet, football, table tennis and science.

-We have two cycles for our curriculum because we are one and half form entry.
-The curriculum overview gives you a flavour of what our pupils learn.
+We have a two year curriculum cycle to keep the learning fresh.
+Our curriculum overview gives you a flavour of what Mayflower pupils learn.